peteroupc/classic-wallpaper/uielements.md

     - For the unpressed style, its inner background has a _mixed appearance_. [^2]
     - For the unavailable style, its text and icons have an _unavailable appearance_.

+In Presentation Manager, to render a button in the unavailable style, the entire button (including text, icons, and borders) is drawn such that only every other pixel is rendered in a checkerboard pattern.

 Traditionally, the three dimensional effects of buttons, icons, and other user-interface elements are based on a light source shining from the upper left. [^3]

 ## Icons and Cursors